arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_Uploaded zip file to blob storage_

-4. Once the zip file is uploaded, replace the _[STORAGE-FILE-URL]_ placeholder with the url of the file in Blob storage in the following snippet and add **MSDeploy** extension to the website resources after the **config** resource.
+4. Once the zip file is uploaded, replace the _[STORAGE-FILE-URL]_ placeholder with the file's URL in Blob storage in the following snippet and add the **MSDeploy** extension to the website resources after the **config** resource.

 	<!-- mark:1-16 -->
 	````JavaScript